 Associate Professor of Law

-Professor Brett teaches and writes in the areas of environmental law, ocean and coastal law, and the intersection of law and science.
-Her scholarship focuses on how emerging technologies can be used to improve environmental management, as well as how novel technologies should be regulated more broadly, specifically in the oceans.
-In addition to legal venues such as the California Law Review and Harvard Environmental Law Review, Professor Brett has published in leading scientific outlets, including Nature, and presented in national and international policy forums.
-She serves on several committees for the National Academies of Science, Engineering, and Medicine, including as part of the U.S. National Committee to the U.N.
+Professor Annie Brett teaches and writes in the areas of environmental law, ocean and coastal law, and the intersection of law, science, and technology.
+Her scholarship focuses on how emerging technologies and information sources can be used to improve environmental management, as well as how novel environmental technologies should be regulated, specifically in the oceans.
+In addition to legal venues such as the California Law Review and Harvard Environmental Law Review, Professor Brett has also published in leading scientific outlets, including Nature.
+She works on international policy issues and has served on several committees for the National Academies of Science, Engineering, and Medicine, including as part of the U.S. National Committee to the U.N.
 Decade of Ocean Science for Sustainable Development.

 Prior to joining the University of Florida Levin College of Law, Professor Brett worked on international ocean policy for Stanford University and the World Economic Forum’s Centre for the Fourth Industrial Revolution.
-She is an accomplished mariner, recognized as the youngest female vessel captain to operate in the Pacific, and continues to participate in scientific and legal expeditions funded by National Geographic and others.
+She is an accomplished mariner, having sailed extensively as a vessel captain around the world and she continues to participate in scientific and legal expeditions.
 Professor Brett received her AB from Harvard University, and JD and PhD from the University of Miami.